The ideal intersection property for essential groupoid C*-algebras

 \begin{remark} The example of Thompson's group $\rT$ acting on the circle should be considered in the more general context of groups of homeomorphisms of the circle and the real line, which provides many examples of boundary actions that are not topologically free.
 We mention several concrete examples.
-First, Monod considered in \cite{monod2013-piecewise-projective} groups of piecewise projective homeomorphisms of the real line, arising as point stabiliser of $\infty \in \RR \mathbb{P} ^1 \cong \rS^1$ of $\mathrm{PSL}_2(A)$ for arbitrary countable subrings $A \subseteq \RR$.
-We have $\mathrm{PSL}_2(\ZZ[\frac{1}{2}]) = \rT$ as subgroups of $\mathrm{Homeo}^+(\rS^1)$.
+First, Monod considered in \cite{monod2013-piecewise-projective} groups of piecewise projective homeomorphisms of the real line, arising as point stabiliser of $\infty \in \RR \mathbb{P}^1 \cong \rS^1$ of $\mathrm{PSL}_2(A)$ for arbitrary countable subrings $A \subseteq \RR$.
+The action of $\mathrm{PSL}_2(\ZZ[\frac{1}{2}])$ on $\RR \mathbb{P}^1$ is conjugate to the action of $\rT$ on $\rS^1$.
 Second, we like to point out recent work of Hyde-Lodha \cite{hydelodha2019} producing finitely generated, simple groups of homeomorphisms of the real line, which are constructed as variations of Thompson's group $\rT$.
 Finally, Navas' survey \cite[p.
-2056ff]{navas2018-icm} and the recent book of Kim and Koberda \cite{kimkoberda2021-structure-regularity} contains concrete questions about and provides examples of groups of homeomorphism of the circle, and includes consideration of their contraction properties.
+2056ff]{navas2018-icm} and the recent book of Kim and Koberda \cite{kimkoberda2021-structure-regularity} contain concrete questions about and provide examples of groups of homeomorphism of the circle, and include consideration of their contraction properties.
 It should be pointed out that a group $G$ acting by homeomorphisms on a one-dimensional manifold $M \in \{\RR, \rS^1\}$ is strongly proximal if and only if it is extremally proximal, in the sense that for every pair of non-trivial open intervals $I, J \subseteq M$ there is $g \in G$ such that $g I \subseteq J$.
 This is because an open interval can be described by its endpoints together with a point in its interior.
 Such actions are also called CO-transitive in the dynamics community. \end{remark}

 The next example considers the action of $\rT$ on a suitable totally disconnected cover of the circle, and it yields a Hausdorff groupoid of germs.
-A particularly interesting feature is that it produces a \Cstar-irreducible embedding of $\Cstar_{\lambda_{\rT, \rF}}(\rT)$ into the Cuntz algebra $\cO_2$. \begin{example} Consider the following cover of the circle,
+A particularly interesting feature is that it produces a unitary representation of $\rT$ into the Cuntz algebra $\cO_2$ satisfying the relative Powers averaging property. \begin{example} Consider the following cover of the circle,